broadinstitute/ddp-study-server/pepper-apis/README.md

 ```

 ### Running tests and main apps (DataDonationPlatform.java and Housekeeping.java) in intellij and mvn
-After running `api-build.sh` (you ran that already, right?), take a look at the `output-build-config/local-java-props.txt`
-file.
-This file contains a bunch of `-D` vars that you'll need to put into either your
-intellij run/debug profiles or your command-line `mvn` command.

 Before starting the tests or running the apps, you need to setup the coordinates for the pubsub emulator:
 ```
 $ export PUBSUB_EMULATOR_HOST=localhost:8442